Deer & Horse Flies

 Adult deer flies grow to be about 1/4 to 1/3 of an inch in length.
 They are light brown to gray and sometimes have yellow or black stripping.
 Deer flies have clear wings with some dark banding or spots on them.
 Their eyes are brightly colored, and their antennae are longer than their heads.
 Horse flies are very similar in both appearance and habits.
 They are larger than deer flies, growing to be between 3/8 to 1-1/8 inches long and are gray or black.
 The wings usually lack mottled areas but some have wings that are entirely orange-brown or black.
 Their eyes often have horizontal colored stripes.

 Where are deer & horse flies found?

 Both deer and horse flies are most active on hot, sunny days when there is little wind present and will most often attack moving dark objects.
-They are usually found living in areas where there are large populations of animals and are common in both suburban and rural areas, preferring areas that are open, sunny, and close to water.
+They are usually found living in areas, like Iowa and Illinois, where there are large populations of animals and are common in both suburban and rural areas, preferring areas that are open, sunny, and close to water.
 When resting, they can be found on wooded paths and roads.
 Days that are windy and cold will cause a decrease in activity for both of these pests.